alexandervieira/NTTData.NET8.Developer.Testing/README.md

 ## API Documentation
 Available via Swagger UI when running the application.

-## Docker Support
-The solution includes Docker support with multi-stage builds and Docker Compose for local development.

 ## Logging
 Logs have been enabled to aid in observability.
 - Serilog for structured logging
 - Logging to console and file
 - Different log levels (Information, Warning, Error)
 - Logs directory location: logs/log-yyyymmdd.txt

+## Security
+- Implemented with ASP.NET Identity, using Roles and Claims

+## Docker Support
+- The solution includes Docker support with multi-stage builds and Docker Compose for local development.

 To build and run with Docker: